 TenMarks Math suggests that teachers use the tool after first covering the concepts and material in class or after using the Teach tools for instruction -- this way, the TenMarks system can help teachers identify individual students who may need interventions.
 Once students' areas for growth are identified, teachers can reassign content to target a range of specific skills.
 The TenMarks system will also automatically adapt to each student's needs as they work.

-TenMarks Math allows teachers to create complete classroom curricula or practice- and review-based supplements to help teach and reinforce math concepts from first grade through algebra 2.
+TenMarks Math (which will no longer be available after the 2018-2019 school year) allows teachers to create complete classroom curricula or practice- and review-based supplements to help teach and reinforce math concepts from first grade through algebra 2.
 The program is designed to be an individualized, customizable, and adaptable learning program for a variety of classroom uses.
-Teachers can assign Common Core-aligned content for a whole class or create differentiated tracks for small groups and individual students.
-Students work at their own pace to complete the questions, and the program determines each student's level of mastery, reassigning tracks as necessary based on performance.
-The program's Teach section includes premade lessons complete with presentations, warm-ups, and guided practice.
-TenMarks Teach also provides access to previous grade-level content, concept trajectories, common misconceptions, as well as enrichment opportunities.
+Teachers can assign Common Core-aligned content for a whole class or create differentiated assignments for small groups and individual students.
+Students work at their own pace to complete the questions, and the program determines each student's level of mastery, reassigning work as necessary based on performance.
+The program's Lessons section includes premade lessons complete with presentations, warm-ups, and guided practice.
+TenMarks also provides access to previous grade-level content, concept trajectories, common misconceptions, as well as enrichment opportunities.

 Key Standards Supported